bhargavtz/Csharp-codes/Question Bank/Question Bank unit 1/README.md

 A property is a member that provides access to an attribute of an object in a readable and simple syntax.
 It encapsulates the access and data validation for a field.

 ---
+## long Questions [5 Mark]

+## .NET Assembly: The Building Block of .NET Applications

+In the realm of .NET development, an **assembly** is the fundamental unit of **deployment, versioning, reuse, activation scoping, and security permissions**.
+It serves as the foundational building block for building and deploying .NET applications.
+Here's a breakdown of its key aspects:

+**Components of an Assembly:**

+* **Types:** These are the blueprints representing the classes, structures, interfaces, and enumerations that define the application's logic and functionality.
+* **Metadata:** This information describes the types within the assembly, including their names, properties, methods, and relationships.
+It provides a roadmap for the Common Language Runtime (CLR) to understand and execute the code.
+* **Manifest:** This essential file acts as the assembly's blueprint, containing information like the assembly name, version, dependencies, security requirements, and resources (such as images and icons).

+**Types of Assemblies:**

+* **Executable (`.exe`):** This type represents the main application file, containing the entry point (starting point) for program execution.
+* **Library (`.dll`):** These assemblies contain reusable code that can be referenced and utilized by other assemblies, promoting modularity and code reuse.
+* **Satellite assemblies:** These are localized versions of assemblies that contain culture-specific resources, like translated text or images.

+**Key Characteristics of Assemblies:**

+* **Deployment:** Assemblies are the primary units deployed and distributed for running a .NET application.
+They provide a self-contained package with everything the application needs to function.
+* **Versioning:** Each assembly comes with a unique version number, allowing for managing different versions and facilitating upgrades without breaking existing applications that depend on older versions.
+* **Reuse:** Assemblies promote code reuse by enabling the creation of libraries containing reusable components that can be incorporated into multiple applications.
+* **Activation Scoping:** Each assembly defines its own activation scope, meaning the CLR manages its loading and unloading independently.
+This helps in isolating assemblies and preventing conflicts between them.
+* **Security Permissions:** Assemblies can specify security permissions, controlling access to resources and functionalities based on specific user roles or requirements.

+**In summary, .NET assemblies serve as the fundamental building blocks for constructing and deploying .NET applications.
+They offer a structured and manageable way to package code, metadata, and resources, while enabling key features like versioning, reuse, and security control.**

+---
+1. List and briefly explain the features of .NET.

+Here's a breakdown of the key features of the .NET framework:

+**1. Cross-Platform Compatibility**

+* While core parts of .NET are fully cross-platform, some features might be OS-specific.
+* .NET apps can run on various operating systems (Windows, Linux, macOS) using an appropriate implementation of the framework (.NET Core, Mono, Xamarin).
+* This facilitates code reuse and reduces development costs when targeting multiple platforms.

+**2. Language Interoperability (Common Language Specification)**

+* .NET supports a wide variety of compatible programming languages like C#, F#, and Visual Basic.NET.
+* Code written in these languages can seamlessly interact with each other due to all adhering to the Common Language Specification (CLS).
+* This unlocks developer choice and the ability to use the best language for specific tasks within a project.

+**3. Automatic Memory Management**

+* .NET features a robust garbage collector that automates memory allocation and deallocation.
+* This eliminates the burden on developers to manually manage memory, significantly reducing memory leaks and related errors.
+* It leads to improved code stability and maintainability.

+**4. Common Type System (CTS)**

+* CTS defines how types are declared, used, and managed in the .NET runtime, regardless of the programming language used.
+* This ensures seamless interaction between objects created using different .NET languages.

+**5. Extensive Class Library**

+* The .NET framework offers a vast set of reusable classes, interfaces, and value types bundled within the Framework Class Library (FCL).
+* These pre-built components cover common functionalities like file I/O, data access, networking, UI development, and much more.
+* This accelerates development and reduces the need to reinvent the wheel.

+**6. Security**

+* .NET incorporates a robust security model with features like code access security (CAS) and role-based security.
+* This allows the enforcement of granular security policies to control the actions an assembly can perform and to define permissions based on user identity or code origin.

+**7. Simplified Deployment**

+* .NET assemblies promote simplified deployment.
+Assemblies are largely self-contained, simplifying the distribution and installation process of your applications.
+* Features like XCOPY deployment and ClickOnce installation further streamline this process.

+**8. Robust Tooling**

+* .NET comes with a rich ecosystem of development tools and IDEs, most notably Visual Studio.
+* These tools provide features like IntelliSense (code completion), a powerful debugger, integrated profilers, and GUI designers to aid in the development process.

+---